krishnanpooja/Notes.md/Online Course Notes/Machine Learning Modeling Pipeline in Production/Week5 - Responsible AI-Interpretabilty.md

 -  Essentially, they are Post-hoc methods.
 These methods do not have access to the internals of the model such as weights and parameters, etc.

 ##### Local or global
+- __local__ - A local interpretability method explains an individual prediction.
+For example, feature attribution in the prediction of a single example in the dataset.
+- __global__  - Global methods explain the entire model behavior.
+For example, if the method creates a summary of feature attributions for predictions on the entire test set, then it can be considered global.

+### Intrinsically Interpretable Model
+- working of the model is transparent enough to explain its working

+#### TF Lattice
+- Overlaps a grid onto the feature space and learns values for the output at the vertices of the grid
+- linearly interpolates from the lattice values surrounding a point
+- __TF lattice__ enables you to inject domain knowledge into the learning process through common-sence or policy-driven shape constraints
+- Advamtage:- accuracy as per neural netwrok and interpretable unlike NN
+- disadvantage:- high dimensions can complicate things

+### Model Agnostic Methods
+Model agnostic methods separate the explanations from the model.
+These methods can be applied to any model after it's been trained.
+For example, they can be applied to linear regression or decision trees or even black box models like neural networks.